In Israel, Biden to sign joint pledge to prevent Iran going nuclear | Law-Order

 - Israel

 U.S. President Joe Biden and Israeli Prime Minister Yair Lapid will sign a joint pledge to deny Iran nuclear weapons on Thursday, closing ranks after long-running disputes between the allies over global diplomacy with Tehran.
-Biden, who is visiting Jerusalem, said on Wednesday he was open to "last resort" use of force against Iran - an apparent move toward accommodating Lapid's calls on world powers to present a "credible military threat" against Israel's arch-foe.
+Biden, who is visiting Jerusalem, told Israeli TV on Wednesday he was open to "last resort" use of force against Iran - an apparent move toward accommodating Israel's calls on world powers to present a "credible military threat".

-The United States and Israel have separately made such veiled threats against Iran - which denies seeking nuclear weaponry - for years.
-Formally articulating the rhetoric could enhance the sense of deterrence and mutual commitment to action.
-The show of Israel-U.S. resolve may also offer Biden a boost when he continues on to Saudi Arabia on Friday.
-Riyadh has its own Iran worries, and Biden hopes to parlay that into an Israeli-Saudi rapprochement under U.S. auspices.
+The United States and Israel have separately made veiled statements about possible preemptive war with Iran - which denies seeking nuclear arms - for years.
+Formally articulating the rhetoric could enhance the sense of deterrence and resolve.
+The show of Israel-U.S. commitment may also offer Biden a boost when he continues on to Saudi Arabia on Friday.
+Riyadh has its own Iran worries, and Biden hopes to parlay that into a Saudi-Iranian rapprochement under U.S. auspices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)